This Is the County In the Richmond, VA Metro Area Where COVID-19 Is Growing the Fastest - NewsBreak

 While COVID-19 has spread to nearly every part of the country, cities continue to be the sites of major outbreaks.
 Experts agree that the virus is more likely to spread in group settings where large numbers of people routinely have close contact with one another, such as colleges, nursing homes, bars, and restaurants.
 Metropolitan areas with a high degree of connectivity between neighborhoods and a large population may be particularly at-risk.

 The Richmond, VA, metro area consists of Henrico County, Chesterfield County, the city of Richmond, and 14 other counties.
-In the past week, there were an average of 17.5 new coronavirus cases every day per 100,000 Richmond residents, less than the national figure.
-The metro area’s average daily case growth in the most recent week is essentially unchanged from the week prior, when there was an average of 14.6 daily new cases per 100,000 Richmond residents.
+In the past week, there were an average of 1.9 new coronavirus cases every day per 100,000 Richmond residents, in line with the national figure.
+The metro area’s average daily case growth in the most recent week is a decrease from the week prior, when there was an average of 16.9 daily new cases per 100,000 Richmond residents.

-Case growth in the Richmond metro area varies widely at the county level.
-In Petersburg city, for example, there were an average of 2.6 new cases per day per 100,000 residents in the past week -- the least of any county in Richmond and far more than the case growth rate in Dinwiddie County.
+Case growth in the Richmond metro area varies at the county level.
+In Hopewell city, for example, there were an average of 0.0 new cases per day per 100,000 residents in the past week -- the least of any county in Richmond and more than the case growth rate in Dinwiddie County.

 While Dinwiddie County is driving the growth of COVID-19 in the Richmond area, it does not have the highest incidence of cases overall.
-As of November 11, there were a total of 11,497.3 confirmed cases per 100,000 residents in Dinwiddie County, the eighth most of the 17 counties in the metro area.
-For comparison, the U.S. has so far reported 14,268.3 cases per 100,000 Americans nationwide.
+As of November 19, there were a total of 11,967.7 confirmed cases per 100,000 residents in Dinwiddie County, the seventh most of the 17 counties in the metro area.
+For comparison, the U.S. has so far reported 14,517.7 cases per 100,000 Americans nationwide.

 In order to slow the spread of COVID-19, city and county governments have ordered the closure of thousands of consumer-facing businesses.
 These measures have led to widespread job loss and record unemployment.
 In Dinwiddie County, unemployment peaked at 9.4% in April 2020.
 As of June 2021, the county's unemployment rate was 5.1%.